shaik1002/biggitlabbomb/doc/administration/geo/replication/faq.md

 ## What data is replicated to a **secondary** site?

-We replicate the whole rails database, project repositories, LFS objects, generated attachments, avatars and more.
+We currently replicate the whole rails database, project repositories, LFS objects, generated attachments, avatars and more.
 This means information such as user accounts, issues, merge requests, groups, and project data are available for query.